denten-books/plain-text/2-device.md

 formula will be found a human society will be given prefect and smooth at birth, like a book off a press [@moreno_who_1953, 236].

-Like king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
-All forms of externalized algorithmic rule fell for him under suspicion: from central planning, to corporate governance, to machine code, and legal codex.
-For Moreno, such mechanisms served to conserve and to externalize personal agency.
+Like king Thamus from Plato's *Phaedrus*, Moreno distrusts rote mechanization of thought itself.
+All forms of displaced agency fall under suspicion: "the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb," radio and television, central planning, corporate governance and legal codex [@moreno_who_1953, 237-44].
+Contrary to my intuitions, this list includes both books and bombs.
+For Moreno, all such mechanisms conserve and externalize personal agency.
 With time, mechanized volition begins to govern without consensus or comprehension.
-Splintered from its source, it staggers forth, *golem*-like, through laws, books, and social institutions.
+Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
-Moreno
-writes:
+Moreno writes:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read